 Navigator Of The Seas cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9227508, owned by Royal Caribbean.
-Among the unfortunate events at sea are collision, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, illness, machinery malfunctions.
+Among the unfortunate events at sea are collision, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, illness, machinery malfunctions.

 Here you can also track MS Navigator Of The Seas position at sea.using the AIS live ships tracker of VesselFinder.
 The 139,570-ton 3800-passenger Royal Caribbean cruise ship Navigator was built in 2002 by the Kvaerner-Masa shipbuilding company in Finland.

 Navigator Of The Seas accidents & incidents

 At the Navigator Of The Seas CruiseMinus page you will find a complete list of this Royal Caribbean ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and USCG (Coast Guard) reports.